 I teach forty-minute, one-to-one lessons in Swansea; the fee for one lesson is £30.
 I also offer a block booking of 11 lessons for the price of ten (£300, paid in advance).
 Please contact me to book, or for more information.

-- Friday morning, March 9th in St Martin’s Lane
+- Friday morning, May 25th, at St Martin's Lane

 Please contact me to book, or for more information.
 The fee for a 45 minute lesson in London is £48.